Cron Alternatives for Reliable Scheduling

 • You want alerting on failures rather than silent drops

 You can use both.
 Keep cron for system maintenance.
-Use durable scheduling for event-specific timing.
+Use Posthook for event-specific timing.
 They solve different problems and work fine side by side.

 Frequently asked questions